Zehui2020/PRIME_Internship_Documentation/website/src/nested/setup-database.md

     1. `mysqli`
     1. `PDO`

 1. Back to PHP, `pmtweb` uses `mysqli`, so we'll be using that as well.
-To connect to the database, you'll need:
+Create a file named `config.php` and write this:
     ```php
     <?php
     $host = "localhost";